You Have To See These Rad Beauty Looks From The AMAs

 Plus, if last year is any indication, the AMAs are sure to be a big night for beauty.
 After all, that was when Gigi Hadid tricked us all with her faux bob haircut.
 (And now the supermodel is hosting the 2016 ceremony.)
 It's also when we saw countless celebs whip out surprising trends — like monochromatic makeup — that would go on to be huge for the remainder of the year.

 The looks this time around may be the best we've seen yet.
-Ahead, we've rounded up our favourites of the night that will inspire you well into the new year.
+Ahead, we've rounded up our favorites of the night that will inspire you well into the new year.

 Plus, if last year is any indication, the AMAs are sure to be a big night for beauty.
 After all, that was when Gigi Hadid tricked us all with her faux bob haircut.
 (And now the supermodel is hosting the 2016 ceremony.)
 It's also when we saw countless celebs whip out surprising trends — like monochromatic makeup — that would go on to be huge for the remainder of the year.

 The looks this time around may be the best we've seen yet.
-Ahead, we've rounded up our favourites of the night that will inspire you well into the new year.
+Ahead, we've rounded up our favorites of the night that will inspire you well into the new year.